 A generic bill of sale is a document that proves a sale took place between a buyer and a seller.
-The form contains a description of the sold item, what the buyer paid for it, the contact information of both parties, and their signatures.
-Once completed, the form is kept by the buyer to prove they are the rightful owner of the said item.
+The simple form contains a description of the sold item, what the buyer paid for it, the contact information of both parties, and their signatures.
+Once completed, the form is kept by the buyer to prove they are the rightful owner of the property.
 The form can be used for selling any type of property as long as it is not illegal to own, buy, or sell such an item in the state in which the transaction is taking place.

 A generic bill of sale can be used for practically anything; popular items sold include:

 - Garden tools